antfu/nanovis/README.md

 Tiny visualization library for rendering tree structure in Treemap, Sunburst, Flame.

 Algorithm is ported from [esbuild Bundle Size Analyzer](https://esbuild.github.io/analyze/) by [Evan Wallace](https://github.com/evanw).
+Refactored heavily to make the logic more flexible and efficient.

+## Features

+- Canvas-based, more efficient
+- Interactive, animations
+- Flexible and customizable
+- Lightweight, zero-dependencies

 ## Usage